ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 Next is some spring-addons configuration with:
 - CORS configuration (enables for instance to switch allowed-origins when deploying to a new environment)
 - `issuers`: provide with authorities mapping configuration (claim(s) to pick, as well as case and prefix transformations)
 - `permit-all`: path matchers for "public" resources (accessible to unauthorized requests).
-Path not matched here require requests to be authorized (access control fine tuned with method security)
+Path not matched here require requests to be authorized (access control fine-tuned with method security)
 ```yaml
 com:
   c4-soft: